SafeNSound95/qr-code-challenge/README.md

 ## Overview

-This is my first challenge on the frontend mentor website. the task is to build a QR component while I used HTML/CSS for.
+This is my first challenge on the frontend mentor website. the task is to build a QR component which I used HTML/CSS for.

 ### Screenshot